marko-knoebl/slides/sections/python-beginner/62-functions-exercises-en.md

 - function that creates a list of lottery numbers
 - function that can asks the user a yes/no question and returns either `True` or `False`

-For bar codes / primes: use the % operator
+For bar codes / primes: look up the % operator

 see <https://github.com/marko-knoebl/slides/tree/master/exercises/python-beginner>